 Currently, Colorado does not require licensure or registration of geologists.
 Colorado Revised Statutes do require that geologic reports be prepared or authorized by a professional geologist.
-Professional Geologist is a term defined in Colorado Statute 23-41-208 and is copied below:
+Professional Geologist is a term defined in Colorado Statute 23-41-208 as copied below:

 23-41-208.
 Reports concerning geologic information – definitions